cceh/kosh/docs/implementations/kosh_data.md

 Kosh Data contains different datasets that can be downloaded from <a href="https://github.com/cceh/kosh_data">this repository</a>.
 If you clone Kosh Data to your computer, you can deploy them locally with <a href="https://github.com/cceh/kosh">Kosh</a>.

-Kosh Data contains the following datasets :
+Kosh Data contains the following datasets that can be accessed via Kosh-backed APIs :
 1. TOC
 {:toc}